Adijav/chirpApp/README.md

 # chirpMessanger
-A simple Chirp Messanger app using MEAN stack
+A simple Chirp Messanger app using MEAN stack.